FNNDSC/pfdcm/README.md

 ### API swagger

 Full API swagger is available.
-Once you have started `pfdcm`, simply navigate to the machine hosting the container (usually `localhost`), so [http://localhost:4005/docs](http://localhost:4005/docs) .
+Once you have started `pfdcm`, and assuming that the machine hosting the container is `localhost`, navigate to [http://localhost:4005/docs](http://localhost:4005/docs) .

 ### Examples